irit-melodi/attelo/README.md

   manually copy the eval directory to SNAPSHOTS, maybe with a small README explaining what it is, or at least a vaguely memorable name.
 This directory should be fairly self-contained.

+## Suggestions

+### Corpus subsets

+If you are switching back and forth between a small test corpus and a larger “real” corpus; try having separate symlinks in the TMP directory, like test-LATEST and full-LATEST.
+Then you can replace the LATEST symlink to point to the TMP directory of your choosing

+### Cluster

+Do you have access to a fancy compute cluster?
+You can use it to speed things up (mostly by taking advantage of parallelism).
+If it's using SLURM, check cluster/README.md